wilsonmar/wilsonmar.github.io/_posts/2016-06-12-serverless.md

 * Gordon is written in Python

-* Zappa is written in Python for Flask apps
+* Zappa is written in Python for Flask apps running only on AWS Lambda

 * The Serverless Framework